storybuilder-org/StoryCAD/ACKNOWLEDGE.md

 ## Software

-StoryBuilder uses or links to the following software:
+StoryCAD uses or links to the following software:

 * [WinUI 3][1]
 * [Windows App SDK][2]